The 2026 Dr. Bonnie Cameron Post-Secondary Scholarship Application will be open this fall.

 Help us keep giving out scholarships!
 To make a tax deductible donation, CLICK HERE!

-We would like to congratulate our 2022 winner – Andrew Poirier.
+We would like to congratulate our 2025 winner – Conor Rudge

 Purpose and Award